mgechev/blog.mgechev.com/_drafts/2017-01-17-angular-in-production.md

 }
 ```

 However, note that in this case you have to manually manipulate the DOM.
-In order to keep your component decoupled from DOM you should use `Renderer` from `@angular/core`.
+In order to keep your component decoupled from DOM you should manipulate elements indirectly using the `Renderer` from `@angular/core`.

 One more problem solved.
 Running code outside Angular helped in this limited case but keep in mind that you should **use `runOutsideAngular` in very rare cases** since this way you're giving up the data-binding mechanism of the framework.